esycat/docker-youtrack/README.md

 ```

 ## Virtual Host
-Typically, we would like to run the YouTrack behind a lightweight HTTP server. [`etc/nginx`]() contains an example virtual host configuration for Nginx.
+Typically, we would like to run YouTrack behind a lightweight HTTP server. [`etc/nginx`]() contains an example virtual host configuration for Nginx.